How to Get a Full Ride Scholarship in 2026

 FAFSA, SAI, award letters — the complete process explained for families.

-FAFSA EFC / SAI Calculator
+FAFSA SAI Calculator

 Estimate your Student Aid Index before you file — and see legal ways to lower it.